maihd/FunWithBeef/Examples/UnityScripting/README.md

 - Use object pointer
 - Marshalling function pointer from delegate and vice versa
 - Directly use function pointer in C#
-- Fast data marshalling use C struct layout (required):
+- Fast data marshalling use C struct layout (required, blittable type):
-    - C# side: StructLayoutAttribute
+    - C# side: StructLayoutAttribute and pointer
     - Beef side: CRepr
 - Fast iterations using dynamic serialization with JSON and Custom Editor:
     - Create a custom type store json and dictionary